Wessel Duval & Company

 In 1891 a New York City office was opened on 68 Brad Street, and most key workers moved to New York.
 The next year the Boston office was closed.
-In 1896 Wolff retired and in 1897 George L. Duval (1855-1931), W. L. Parker, and q became partners.
+In 1896 Wolff retired and in 1897 George L. Duval (1855–1931), W. L. Parker, and q became partners.
 With the new partners, the company name was changed to Beeche and Co..
 In 1905 T. F. Budge and Robert Jaffray became partners.
 In 1907 the company name was changed to Wessel, Duval & Co.
 In the 1900s the company moved from sailing ships to steamships and opened a new West Coast Line at 47 Cedar Street, later moved to 1 Broadway.
-The West Coast Line started regular service from New York City to Valparaiso and Callao, Peru.
+The West Coast Line started regular service from New York City to Valparaíso and Callao, Peru.
 West Coast Line main cargo was railroad and mining equipment to the expanding business in Chile and Peru, along with general cargo.
 The Chile rail firm, Ferrocarril del Llano de Maipo in Santiago used Wessel, Duval & Co. to import their railroad equipment in 1890.
 The return cargo from Chile was nitrate of soda.
 The West Coast Line chartered steamship as needed and was the US manager and agent for other shipping lines.
 West Coast Line also shipped UK and US coal for coal ships and to nations.
 For the West coast of South America both the steamer and sail ships used the starits of Magellan, this changed on August 15, 1914, with the opening of the Panama Canal, some routes began to use the Panama Canal cutting about 10,000 miles off the trip.
 The outbreak of World War I changed service, some charted ships were requisition by their home country, and the United States Shipping Board, gave some ships to the Line to operate for the War effort.
 Normal operations did not return till 1924, all post-war work have been completed.
 In from 1920 to 1932, West Coast Line was the US agent for Compania Sud Americana de Vapores, the South America Steamship Company of Chile.
 South America Steamship Company had luxury passenger service to and from Chile and New York City, on a fleet of luxury steamers: SS Renaico, SS Aconcagua and SS Teno.
 During World War II Wessel Duval & Company operated ships to support the war in the Pacific War and European theatre.
 Wessel, Duval & Co. operated some ships in the support of Korean War in the early 1950s.
 As ships aged and were retired Wessel, Duval & Co. has moved into media, advertising and marketing.